ietf-ccamp-wg/ietf-ccamp-otn-path-computation/draft-gbb-ccamp-otn-path-computation-yang.md

 This document defines a YANG data model, which augment the generic Path Computation RPC defined in {{!I-D.ietf-teas-yang-path-computation}}, with OTN technology-specific augmentations required to request path computation to an underlying OTN SDN controller.
 These models allow a client to delegate path computation tasks to the underlying SDN controller without having to obtain OTN detailed information from the controller and performing feasible path computation itself.

-The YANG data model defined in this document conforms to the Network Management Datastore Architecture {{!RFC8342}}.

 ## Terminology and Notations